fedor-rusak/vacancy-explorer/DevelopmentComments.md

 Without default flags my *simple* app uses around 380Mb memory.
 For simple web-server.

 I know JVM has many tuning knobs and additional facilities.
 But it is still a huge RAM consumption to me.

+### Time is hard

+All thos timezones and summer saving weirdness.
+I really hope UTC is the simplest right solution to have consistent creation timestamps.

+### ResultMatchers & hamcrest

+Looks like super over-engineered way to check some pieces of http response.

+Yet it makes test code shorter, so maybe it has some practical benefits for now.